-The American Heritage Time Use Study, a database of national time-diary samples collected over five decades, includes harmonised background, activity, location, mode of transport and who else was present variables.
+The American Heritage Time Use Study, a database of national time-diary samples collected over six decades, includes harmonised background, activity, location, mode of transport and who else was present variables.
 The AHTUS is suitable for a wide range of investigative purposes.

 As these data are freely available to the research community, we ask the help of users to make programmes and publications developed using this data available to other users.
 Kindly email such material to the AHTUS Team.